aws-ia/terraform-elastic-cloud/README.md

 If `var.local_elasticsearch_url` is provided with a value (e.g., http://127.0.0.1:9200), the quick start will migrate the self-managed Elasticsearch cluster data with the following high-level steps:
 - Creates and registers an Elastic Cloud snapshot repository by using Amazon S3 service
 - Creates and configures a local snapshot repository and point to the Amazon S3 bucket
-- Creates a new snapshot from the local cluster and store it in the Amazon S3 bucket
+- Configrure a snapshot policy from the local cluster and store it in the Amazon S3 bucket
+- Deploy a new cluster on Elastic Cloud and verify snapshots before restore
-- Closes all indices in Elasticsearch Cloud
+- Closes all indices in Elasticsearch Cloud before restore
 - Restores the local cluster data from the snapshot in Elasticsearch Cloud
 - Open all indices in Elasticsearch Cloud
+- Validate the cluster environment

 ## Authors and Contributors

-Battulga Purevragchaa (batpur@amazon.com), Uday Theepireddy (udayasimha.theepireddy@elastic.co) and [other contributors](https://github.com/aws-ia/terraform-elastic-cloud/graphs/contributors).
+Battulga Purevragchaa (batpur@amazon.com), Uday Theepireddy (uday@elastic.co) and [other contributors](https://github.com/aws-ia/terraform-elastic-cloud/graphs/contributors).